-Tourism Ireland warmly welcomes today’s announcement by Ryanair of nine new flights to Dublin Airport from April 2014, which will include year-round services from Basel (Switzerland).
-Tourism Ireland also welcomes the increased flights each week on services from London (Stansted), Birmingham, Bristol, Edinburgh, Glasgow, Manchester, Nice and Madrid to Dublin.
-These new and increased services will certainly provide a significant boost for Irish tourism from the British, Swiss, French and Spanish markets in 2014.
+Tourism Ireland warmly welcomes today’s announcement by Ryanair of seven new flights to Dublin Airport this winter, which will include services from France (Nice), Germany (Cologne) and Switzerland (Basel).
+Tourism Ireland also welcomes the increased frequency on some existing Ryanair routes, including from London Gatwick to Dublin.
+These new and increased services will help boost tourism business from the French, German and Swiss markets.

-Niall Gibbons, CEO of Tourism Ireland, said: “Today’s announcement is more good news for Irish tourism for 2014.
-We already work very closely with Ryanair and we look forward to co-operating with them to maximise the promotion of these new and expanded services from Britain, Switzerland, Spain and France to Dublin.
-As an island, the importance of convenient, direct, non-stop flights cannot be overstated – they are absolutely critical to achieving growth in inbound tourism.
-Tourism Ireland is committed to working with Ryanair, Dublin Airport and other tourism interests, through co-operative marketing, to drive demand for these flights – as we work with other carriers and partners to promote and help maintain vital routes and services to the island.”
+Niall Gibbons, CEO of Tourism Ireland, said: “Today’s announcement is more good news for Irish tourism this year.
+We already work very closely with Ryanair and we look forward to co-operating with them to maximise the promotion of these new and expanded services to Dublin.
+As an island, the importance of convenient, direct, non-stop flights cannot be overstated – they are absolutely critical to achieving growth in visitor numbers.
+Tourism from Mainland Europe has been performing well – with record performances recorded in 2013 from the important markets of Germany, France and Spain.
+We have a busy programme of promotional activity under way for 2014 – to keep the momentum growing and build on that growth.”

 Sinéad Grace, Tourism Ireland